-The main principle you want to follow is understand the fundamentals: Everything is balanced together between the bones, meaning that if you want a smooth stretch you would want a Half and Half value for limbs, i.e the Kneecap is half rigged to the knee bone and half to the Leg bone.
-This also means everything has to be rigged to something, of course, so don't just leave anything out.
+The main principle you want to follow is to understand the fundamentals: Everything is balanced together between the bones, meaning that if you want a smooth stretch you would want a Half and Half value for limbs, i.e the Kneecap is half rigged to the knee bone and half to the Leg bone.
+This also means everything has to be rigged to something in order to move.

-I chose clips from 2 other Brawl tutorials to teach you how to vertex the model to fit and also how to make your rig and body work correctly.
+I chose clips from 2 other Brawl tutorials that still apply together to teach you how to vertex the model to fit and also how to make your rig and body work correctly.
 A big part about rigging is trial and error and thinking about how hard or soft vertices moving should be.
 Many other tutorials do exist out there, so if you are ever lost or confused by this tutorial in general, looking up more basics on 3DS Max and skinning will help you greatly, including other brawl rigging tutorials with tips and tricks to help you out.
-Remember!
-Don't give up!